neverSettles/Notion_neverSettles.github.io/_posts/2023-07-01-llama-love.markdown

 author: chrissettles
 description: Building a love bot at a custom LLM hackathon
 ---
-# How we built “LLamaLove”: A fine-tune of Llama-2-13B on Reality TV Shows
+# How we built “LLamaLove”: A fine-tune of Llama-2-13B on 50 Shades of Grey at the Custom LLM Hackathon

 ![Our ‘llama love’ bot hackathon team: Rongfei, Lisa, Me (Chris), Era, and Jesse, pictured from left to right.](https://raw.githubusercontent.com/neverSettles/neverSettles.github.io/gh-pages/assets/images/2023-07-01-llama-love/teampic.jpeg)